 - Start the Common App using a professional email address, not your school address.
 If you start prior to August 1, fill in no more than the Profile, Family, Education, and Testing portions.
 When you sign into the Common App on August 1 or later, your account can rollover into a current account.
 There may be a blackout period at the end of July.

-- Look up the Common App Requirements Grid (from 2019-2020) to get an idea of the variations among schools.
+- Look up the Common App Requirements Grid to get an idea of the variations among schools.
 Look up each school and see if it: requires the personal essay and if it has a writing supplement, which will be listed as Questions under each college under the My Colleges tab.
 Also look at the types of deadlines.
 Realize, however, that some of these details may change after August 1 when the application, with all of the updated supplements, officially opens.

 - ‘Like’ Common Application on FB; commonapp on Instagram; follow @CommonApp on Twitter.